adlnet/xAPI-Spec/xAPI.md

 It should also be noted that versions of Internet Explorer lower than 10 do not support Cross Domain Requests between HTTP and HTTPS.
-This means that for IE9 and lower, if the LRS is on an HTTPS domain, the client sending the Statement must also be on HTTPS.
+This means that for IE9 and lower, if the LRS is on an HTTPS domain, the Client sending the Statement must also be on HTTPS.
-If the LRS is on HTTP, the client must be too.
+If the LRS is on HTTP, the Client must be too.

-There may be cases where there is a requirement for the client Activity Provider to support IE8 and IE9 where the client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
+There may be cases where there is a requirement for the Client Activity Provider to support IE8 and IE9 where the Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
 In these cases, proxy is needed to communicate to the LRS.
-Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the client code to the LRS or 2) to host an intermediary server side LRS on the same scheme as the client code to route Statements to the target LRS.
+Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the Client code to the LRS or 2) to host an intermediary server side LRS on the same scheme as the Client code to route Statements to the target LRS.
 An LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
-HTTP is inherently less secure than HTTPS, and both LRS and client should consider the security risks before making the decision to use this scheme.
+HTTP is inherently less secure than HTTPS, and both LRS and Client should consider the security risks before making the decision to use this scheme.

 <a name="validation"/>